BIGRoC: Boosting Image Generation via a Robust Classifier: Experimental Results

-\textbf{Implementation details} In all of our experiments, we use a single adversarially trained ResNet-50 on ImageNet as the robust classifier \cite{robustness}.
-We further elaborate regarding the experimental setups and implementation details in Appendix \ref{sec:imp_det_IN}.

-\textbf{Quantitative Results} Tables \ref{tab:results_IN} and \ref{tab:results_IN_256} summarize our quantitative results on ImageNet $128\times128$ and $256\times256$, respectively.
-These results strongly indicate that BIGRoC is also highly beneficial on higher-resolution images from richer datasets.
-Specifically, BIGRoC improves the previous SOTA \cite{dhariwal2021diffusion} on ImageNet $128\times128$ by 14.81\%, leading to FID of 2.53, and on $256\times256$ by 7.87\%, leading to FID of 3.63.
+\textbf{Quantitative Results} Table \ref{tab:results_IN} summarize our quantitative results on ImageNet $128\times128$ and $256\times256$.
+These results strongly indicate that BIGRoC is also highly beneficial for higher-resolution images from richer datasets.
+Specifically, BIGRoC improves the best-performing diffusion model \citep{dhariwal2021diffusion} on ImageNet $128\times128$ by 14.81\%, leading to FID of 2.53, and on $256\times256$ by 7.87\%, leading to FID of 3.63.
 The obtained results show a similarly marked improvement in IS.
-As can be seen in these tables, our approach outperforms the previous SOTA even when the ground truth labels are disregarded (BIGRoC\textsubscript{PL}).
+Interestingly, our approach (BIGRoC\textsubscript{PL}) is capable of refining the outputs of top-performing generative models even with the absence of the ground truth labels.

-\textbf{Qualitative Results} We show qualitative results on ImageNet $128\times128$ in Figure \ref{fig:IN_qualitative}.
-In Figure \ref{fig:qualitative_boost_IN} we present a qualitative comparison between images generated by a guided-diffusion trained on ImageNet $256\times256$ and the outputs of BIGRoC applied upon them.
-In addition, we show the images' differences (after contrast stretching) to better grasp the perceptual modifications applied by our method.
+\textbf{Qualitative Results} To verify that our method indeed leads to better perceptual quality, we show visual results on ImageNet $128\times128$ in Figure \ref{fig:IN_qualitative} and in Figure~\ref{fig:teaser}.
+Moreover, we present in Figure \ref{fig:qualitative_boost_IN} a qualitative comparison between images generated by a guided-diffusion trained on ImageNet $256\times256$ and the outputs of BIGRoC applied to them.
+We also show the images' differences (after contrast stretching) to better grasp the perceptual modifications applied by our method.
 As can be seen, BIGRoC focuses on the edges and textures and leads to sharper and more high-contrast images, which are more pleasing to a human observer.